corcoted/corcoted.github.io/posts/2018-04-02-invertedfrenchpress.md

 ---
 layout: post
 title: Use a French press coffee pot backwards
-category: fun
+categories:
-tags:
+  - fun
   - coffee
 date: 2018-04-02
-excerpt: >-
+abstract: >-
   I found a different way of using a french press coffee pot that keeps the coffee from getting bitter if you don't drink it right away.
 ---